NipunaCooray/reddit-child-injury-analysis/README.md

 ## Setup

 1. Clone the repository.
-2. Create a `.env` file with your Reddit API credentials:
+2. Create a `.env` file with your API credentials:

     ```ini
     REDDIT_CLIENT_ID=your_client_id